tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/what-to-expect.md

 Treatment happens with you sitting or lying on a comfortable treatment couch.
 The position you are in depends on what you are comfortable with and what Acupuncture points I need to use to treat you.
 There are Acupuncture points all over the body, all with different uses, but for any condition there are multiple points that could be used so if there is a reason why you can’t sit or lie in a particular position or you don’t wish to be treated on a particular part of your body then it is usually simple to make changes.
 The treatment couch can be raised and lowered so if you have mobility problems this can help.

-If your clothes are too tight or don't allow for me to treat you where you need treatment then I leave the room  so you can change into treatment gowns that protect your privacy.
+If your clothes are too tight or don't allow for me to treat you where you need treatment then I leave the room  so you can change into treatment gowns that ensure your privacy.

-Your treatment and your comfort are always my first priorities so at all times you are in control of whether you want a particular treatment, nothing happens without your consent.
+**Your treatment and your comfort are always my first priorities so at all times you are in control of whether you want a particular treatment, nothing happens without your consent. **

 You can [find answers to many other questions on the common questions page here](/common-questions.html)